Oommen Chandy

-Oommen Chandy (31 October 1942 – 18 July 2023) was an Indian lawyer and statesman who served as the 10th chief minister of Kerala, serving from 2004 to 2006 and 2011 to 2016.
+Oommen Chandy (31 October 1943 – 18 July 2023) was an Indian lawyer and statesman who served as the tenth chief minister of Kerala, serving from 2004 to 2006 and 2011 to 2016.
 He served also as the leader of the opposition in the Kerala Legislative Assembly from 2006 to 2011.

 He represented Puthuppally constituency as a member of the Legislative Assembly (MLA) in the State Assembly from 1970 until his death in 2023, making him the longest-serving member of the Kerala Legislature Assembly.
-He received an award for public service from the United Nations in 2013.
+He received a award for public service from the United Nations in 2013.

 In 2018, he was appointed the general secretary of the All India Congress Committee, in charge of the state of Andhra Pradesh.
 He was also a Congress Working Committee member at the time of his death.

 Early life and education

 Oommen Chandy was born on 31 October 1943 in Kumarakom, Kottayam district, as the son of Baby and K. O. Chandy, of Karottu Vallakkalil house.

 He was named after his paternal grandfather, V. J. Oommen (Vallakkalil), a member of the Travancore Legislative Council.
-Oommen ventured into the political arena as an activist of Kerala's largest student organization Kerala Students Union, the student wing of the Indian National Congress.
-He was the unit president of the KSU at St. George High School, Puthupally, and went on to become the state president of the organization.
+Oommen ventured into the political arena as an activist of Kerala's largest student organisation Kerala Students Union, the student wing of the Indian National Congress.
+He was the unit president of the KSU at St. George High School, Puthupally, and went on to become the state president of the organisation.

 Oommen completed his pre-university course from CMS College, Kottayam and received a B.A. in economics from St. Berchmans College, Changanassery.
 Later, he earned a bachelor's degree in law (LL.B) from the Government Law College, Ernakulam.